michaeladavis2308/alx-system_engineering-devops/0x00-shell_basics/README.md

 - lists contents in the current directory

 * 2-bring_me_home
-- switches from the current working directory to the user's home directory
+- switches from the working directory to the user's home directory

 * 3-listfiles
 - displays content in current directory using long listing format

+* 4-listmorefiles
+- displays all contents in the working directory including hidden files in a long listing format.